ShengCN/A-renderer-from-scratch/README.md

 # A-renderer-from-scratch
 This is a c++ renderer from scratch.
 The codes start from the CS535 course, but extend with many features.
-There are some paper implementations as well.
+There is a paper implementation as well.

 Current features:

-* Basic Vector, matrices and transformations
+* Basic Vector, matrices and transformations.
 * Rasterization, Raytracing, screen-space and model space interpolation.
 * Multiple lightings and shadow maps.
 * Texture mapping, Projective texture, Bilinear texture filter, Trilinear Lod texture, Environment mapping.